atsaloli/cicd/gitlab-ci/01-setting-up-ci/10-installing-gitlab-server.md

 ## Creating a host

-In our live tutorials, you'll be provided a Strigo VM (running Ubuntu 16 LTS).
+In our live tutorial, you'll be provided a Strigo VM (running Ubuntu 16 LTS).
 You can go on to the next section.

 For everyone else: you can provision a host in a public cloud (e.g.,